perfana/perfana-docs/docs/demo.md

 docker-compose stop perfana && docker-compose rm -f perfana && docker-compose up -d perfana
 ```

-To pull the most recent images, use
+> The `perfana-demo` repository is updated frequently, so to get the latest and greatest pull repo and images.

 ```
-docker-compose pull
+git pull && docker-compose pull
 ```

 ## Exploring the demo environment